 If you don’t feel confident with your skills, start by attending a Professional face painting course and by practicing at home on yourself or on models.

-But please, never ever agree to work for free.
+Why Face Painters should never agree to work for free…

 Pricing our work appropriately, saying “no” when necessary, and setting concrete financial goals for our creative practice are signs of self-respect.
 The larger culture exploits artists, in part, because we allow it.
 But you can change this attitude!
 Make it worth your while.
 Love yourself first and everything else falls into line.
 You really have to love yourself to get anything done in this world.